Welcome to Ladybug Hill Farm

 feeding program is culled.
 I do not deworm on a schedule but based

 on need.
-This practice selects for resistance to parasites, a highly
+This practice selects for resistance to parasites, a

 Resources: